-GPEx works collaboratively with organisations to ensure we can together achieve high-quality outcomes with practical, real-world applications.
-View our projects below.
+GPEx works collaboratively with organisations to ensure we achieve high-quality research outcomes with practical, real-world applications.

 Finding meaning through diversity – exploring the role of career and job diversity in GPs’ wellbeing (2021)

 Healthy General Practitioners (GPs) are likely to be more sustainable and offer better patient care.
 However, GP wellbeing continues to raise concerns.
 GP wellbeing is an RACGP priority.
 Dr Harry Nespolon flagged GP wellbeing as “a key area of focus” in the RACGP Health of the Nation report (2019).
 A key strategy in the RACGP Vision for General Practice and a Sustainable Health Care System, launched by Dr Harry Nespolon in 2019 is “improving the work life of health providers”, including a focus on “implementation of systems to address burnout and increase role satisfaction”.
 This report emphasizes that “Improved satisfaction of GPs will also increase the attractiveness of general practice as a profession, helping to grow and sustain the future general practice workforce.”
 In 2020 the ‘Every Doctor Every Setting Framework’ brought doctor self-care to the forefront, and all disciplines have been encouraged to implement these recommendations.